piy-ushk/Pyxis-app/README.md

 Usage:

 Open your web browser and navigate to http://localhost:3000.
-Start interacting with Pyxis AI by typing or speaking your queries.
+Start interacting with Pixio AI by typing or speaking your queries.
 Contributing:
 Contributions are welcome!
 Please feel free to fork the repository, make your changes, and submit a pull request.